Assignment 4: Stack and Heap

 The bump allocator services a malloc request by extending from the break to place the new block at the previous heap end.
 Change malloc to also include additional space for a block header and fill that header with the block status and size.

 When adding the header, be sure to consider how it will affect payload alignment.
 Each payload must start on an address that is a multiple of 8.
 One convenient way to adhere to the alignment rule is to round up each payload to a size that is a multiple of 8, add an 8-byte header, and lay out blocks end to end beginning at an address that is a multiple of 8.
-Our standard memmap.ld linker script aligns the __heap_start__ symbol to an 8-byte boundary.
+Our standard memmap.ld linker script aligns the __heap_start marker to an 8-byte boundary.

 3. Implement free() to update status in block header.